census-instrumentation/opencensus-website/content/zpages.md

 ## /tracez

-Tracez are available at [/tracez](http://127.0.0.1:7777/debug/tracez).
+Tracez page is available at [/tracez](http://127.0.0.1:7777/debug/tracez).
 This page serves details about the trace spans collected in the process.
 It provides several sample spans per latency bucket and sample errored spans.

 An example screenshot from this page is below: